Rari-Capital/nova/docs/README.md

 To integrate **Uniswap/Sushiswap** we only need to write one custom contract (a Strategy contract on L1).

-- This strategy would have all the same methods as the Uniswap router has
+- This strategy would have all the same functions as the Uniswap router has
-- The `to` parameter of the strategy's methods would be hijacked and not passed into the Uniswap router.
+- The `to` parameter of the strategy's functions would be hijacked and not passed into the Uniswap router.
   - The `to` param will be used as the recipient of the tokens on L2.
   - The Uniswap router will be told to send the output tokens back to the `Nova_UniswapStrategy` contract (so it can send them up to L2 via the bridge)
-- Each of the methods would require that a relayer approve the tokens necessary for the swap to the `L1_NovaExecutionManager`
+- Each of the functions would require that a relayer approve the tokens necessary for the swap to the `L1_NovaExecutionManager`
-- The method would call [`transferFromRelayer`](#transfer-tokens-from-the-relayer) to get the input tokens from the relayer and then perform the corresponding method call on the Uniswap router.
+- The function would call [`transferFromRelayer`](#transfer-tokens-from-the-relayer) to get the input tokens from the relayer and then perform the corresponding function call on the Uniswap router.
-- The method would then send the output tokens through an Optimism token bridge to the `to` address.
+- The function would then send the output tokens through an Optimism token bridge to the `to` address.

 **Here's what one of those wrapped router functions in the Strategy contract would look like:**